-Current income tax relating to items recognised outside profit or loss is recognised either in OCI or in equity.
-Current tax items are recognised in correlation to the underlying transaction either in OCI or directly in equity.
+Current income tax relating to items recognised outside profit or loss is recognised either in OCI or in equity, in correlation to the underlying transaction.
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.